actuallyrizzn/ucw/README.md

 This documentation is licensed under the Creative Commons Attribution-ShareAlike 4.0 International License (CC BY-SA 4.0) - see the [LICENSE-DOCS](LICENSE-DOCS) file for details.

+## 🔒 Security Considerations

+UCW executes system commands, so consider security implications:

+- **Command validation**: UCW doesn't validate command safety
+- **Privilege escalation**: Commands run with current user privileges
+- **Input sanitization**: Validate inputs before passing to UCW

+### UCW Security Model

+UCW assumes the runtime environment defines its own boundaries.
+For containment, deploy SMCP inside a container or restricted user namespace.
+UCW operates entirely within those boundaries — it neither enforces nor bypasses them.

+**Recommended Security Practices:**

+- **Run SMCP in a Docker container** or lightweight VM
+- **Mount only the directories** or devices you want the agent to see
+- **Use a limited service account** or UID with no sudo privileges
+- **Cap CPU/RAM/network** with container or cgroup limits

+This approach gives the agent total reach *within that defined sandbox*, while keeping UCW philosophically pure: **maximum capability, user-defined sovereignty**.

 ## 🙏 Acknowledgments

 - Inspired by the need for seamless command-line tool integration